msft-mirror-aosp/platform.external.gemmlowp/README.txt

 This is not a full linear algebra library, only a GEMM library: it only does general matrix multiplication ("GEMM").

+The meaning of "low precision" is detailed in this document: doc/low-precision.txt

+Some of the general design is explained in doc/design.txt

 Disclaimer
 ==========